bitcoinwords/bitcoinwords.github.io/README.md

 Stephan at [Libertarian Papers](http://libertarianpapers.org/) for hopping on the phone to hammer out some of the challenges with launching and operating a journal.

 [@NLW](https://twitter.com/nlw) for his dedication to the space and masterful curation.

+And last but not least, the studs at [Satoshi Nakamoto Institute](https://nakamotoinstitute.org/).
+Read everything on the website.

+You can ping me on twitter [@_joerodgers](https://twitter.com/_joerodgers)